-What started as a way to involve my own adopted children with exposure to there birth culture has lead to even greater community involvement where AWOL Tour guests can now join a community guided hikes.
+What started as a way to involve my own adopted children with exposure to their birth culture has lead to even greater community involvement, where AWOL Tour guests can now join a community guided hikes.

 Once a month, I organise a suitable hiking trail that is not too challenging for pre-teen children.
-I then first have to trail run to blaze out the trail, negotiate with the land owner such as SANParks or Kirstenbosch to get permission, then AWOL Tours sponsors the transport and the lunch.
-Many of the children don’t eat descent balanced meals at home so its important that we have lots of nutritious snacks to keep little bodies energized.
+I then first have to trail run to blaze out the trail, negotiate with the land owner such as SANParks or Kirstenbosch to get permission, and then organise AWOL Tours-sponsored transport and lunch.
+Many of the children don’t eat descent balanced meals at home so it’s important that we have lots of nutritious snacks to keep little bodies energized.

-The first time I met the group of kids, I had to bite back the tears as I saw how scantly dressed they were and many weren’t wearing descent shoes (in some cases no shoes) in comparision to my kids wearing their sturdy Kway hiking boots.
-Now Ive got hordes of school friends to donate old trainers so the kids can hike without injury.
+The first time I met the group of kids, I had to bite back the tears as I saw how scantly dressed they were; many weren’t wearing descent shoes (in some cases no shoes) in comparison to my kids who were wearing their sturdy K-Way hiking boots.
+As a result, I’ve gotten hordes of school friends to donate old trainers so the kids can hike without injury.

-Cape Town as so many varied and adventurous places for younger kids to hike.
+Cape Town has so many varied and adventurous places for younger kids to hike.
 To date we have taken the Westlake kids on a hike to Elephants Eye cave in Silvermine , Boomslang cave in Kalk Bay, Peers Cave in Noordhoek, Shipwreck trail at Cape Point, and the Cecilia Waterfalls.
-Our latest outing took us to walk through Kirstenbosch botanical garden.
+Our latest outing took us on a walk through Kirstenbosch botanical garden.

 Yesterday we had our year end Christmas picnic party in the Kirstenbosch Botanical Garden.
-Many friends contributed in different ways to make the day a success.
-A wedding couple kindly asked guests to donate to purchase christmas gifts for the Westlake kids instead of wedding gifts .
-Its wonderful that my crazy AWOL colleagues and friends have got on board with my vision to educate and engage with the Westlake kids through being active in Nature.
+Many friends contributed in different ways to make the day a massive success.
+A wedding couple kindly asked guests to purchase and donate Christmas gifts for the Westlake kids instead of wedding gifts .
+Its absolutely wonderful that my crazy AWOL colleagues and friends have gotten on board with my vision to educate and engage with the Westlake kids through nature.

-Whilst watching the children of mostly Khoisan descent climbing all over the ancient wild almond tree, I was struck at the irony that this was the first symbol of oppression when Jan van Riebeeck grew the hedge to exclude the indigenous people from access to the water streams running off Table Mountain.
-I hope in some small way we are making amends of the wrongs in the past and creating a future for the youth in our society
+Whilst watching the children of mostly Khoisan descent climbing all over the ancient wild almond tree, I was struck at the irony that this was the first symbol of oppression in South Africa, when Jan van Riebeeck grew the hedge to exclude the indigenous people from access to the water streams running off Table Mountain.
+I hope in some small way we are making amends for the wrongs in the past and creating a future for the youth in our society

 Hiking on Table Mountain is such a wonderful way to uplift and educate disadvantaged children.
 It costs approximately R100 per child for food, transport and entrance fees to participate on an outing.
 AWOL guests are welcome to join on these community hikes and can sponsor a child to get out of the informal settlements and to experience the beauty of Table Moutain in the backyard of there own city.